open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 `random`
 flag](https://w3c.github.io/trace-context/#random-trace-id-flag),
 which is an indicator that 56 bits of true randomness are available for probability sampler decisions.
 The benefit of this is that this inherently random value can be used by intermediate span samplers to make _consistent_ sampling decisions.
-It would be a cleaner solution than the earlier proposal of looking up the r-value from the tracestate of each span.
-As an added benefit, we find that this proposal _also works for Head sampling_.
+It would be a less-expensive solution than the earlier proposal of looking up the r-value from the tracestate of each span.

 This proposes to create a specification with support for 56-bit precision consistent Head and Intermediate Span sampling.
 Because